HenrysRecords.org

 HenrysRecords.org is an online catalogue of Henry Fogel's record library.

 Henry is former Dean of the Chicago College of Performing Arts at Roosevelt University, former President of the League of American Orchestras, and former President of the Chicago Symphony Orchestra (you might enjoy this interview with him from his time at the CSO).
 He has been collecting records for many decades.
-All areas of classical music are well-represented in the collection, but it is particularly strong in early- and mid-twentieth-century operatic and vocal recordings, the conductor Wilhelm Furtwängler, and several unjustly neglected composers and performers whom I'm sure you would agree deserve wider exposure if only I would name them here, which I won't because can you imagine the reader mail it would generate if the list didn't include someone's favorite?
+All areas of classical music are well-represented in the collection, but it is particularly strong in early- and mid-twentieth-century operatic and vocal recordings, the conductor Wilhelm Furtwängler, and several unjustly neglected composers and performers who I'm sure you would agree deserve wider exposure if only I would name them here, which I won't because can you imagine the reader mail it would generate if the list didn't include someone's favorite?
 Oy vey.
 Let's not even go there.

 I'm Henry's son Karl, and a lifelong beneficiary of the collection.
 Starting in the late 1980's, we began entering the records into a computer database.
 After a multi-year cataloguing spree, the whole thing was done, and Henry has kept it up to date ever since as he acquires new recordings.
 Unfortunately, the one area that still hasn't made it into the catalogue is his opera aria recordings (discs generally devoted to one singer performing a variety of arias and songs), which are a major portion of the collection.
 He's not ruling out all hope of getting those finished someday, but it is a formidable task because each song on each disc must be entered by hand, and some of the discs hold ten or twenty arias.